GSK Reportedly Pulls Application For Drug Touted By Trump As Potential Treatment For Autism

 Add us onAdd us on Google

-GSK in September said it would submit an application for the drug in the treatment of cerebral folate transport deficiency following a request from the FDA.
-The agency approved the drug for the condition last month but not for autism.
+According to WSJ, GSK said in September that it would submit an application for the drug in the treatment of cerebral folate transport deficiency following a request from the FDA.
+The agency approved the drug for the condition last month, but not for autism.
+The company, however, hasn’t sold the drug since 1999, the report noted.

 Follow on Google News